-According to FCS\COP.1a and FCS\COP.1b, the user data to be written to the MSD is encrypted.
-Therefore, even if the MSD is connected to a device which is not the MFD having originally stored the data into the HDD, the encryption protects the data from being regenerated.
+- According to FCS\COP.1, the user data to be written to the MSD is encrypted.
+Therefore, even if the MSD is connected to a device which is not the MFD having originally stored the data into the HDD, the encryption protects the data from being regenerated. - FCS\CKM.1 generates a unique cryptographic key for each MFD that satisfies FCS\COP.1.

-FCS\CKM.1a and FCS\CKM.1b generate unique cryptographic keys for the MFD that satisfy each of FCS\COP.1a and FCS\COP.1b.

-FCS\COP.1a and FCS\CKM.1a depend mutually in cryptographic operation for the Flash memory.
-FCS\COP.1b and FCS\CKM.1b depend mutually in cryptographic operation for the HDD.
-Between the Flash memory and the HDD, there are no causes of conflicts.
-Thus, functional requirements do not conflict to meet O.REMOVE as above.
+FCS\COP.1 and FCS\CKM.1 depend mutually and do not conflict mutually.
+Thus, these SFRs do not conflict to meet O.REMOVE as above.